raj-code123/Ecommerce-MERN-Stack/README.md

 - Product Filters Based on Category/Ratings | Price Range
 - Shipping Info in Session Storage
 - My Orders (With All Filters)
-- Order Details of All Ordered Item
+- Order Details of All Ordered Items
-- Users will receive mail when order placed with all details
+- Users will receive mail when an order placed with all details
 - Review Products User Account
 - Admin: Dashboard access to only admin roles
 - Admin: Update Order Status | Delete Order